 Alleged militia members discussed kidnapping Virginia governor, FBI agent says in court

-Members of anti-government paramilitary groups discussed kidnapping Virginia Governor Ralph Northam during a June meeting in Ohio, an FBI agent testified Tuesday during a court hearing in Michigan.
-Special Agent Richard Trask also revealed more detail about investigators' use of confidential informants, undercover agents and encrypted communication to arrest and charge six men last week with plotting to kidnap Michigan's Democratic Governor Gretchen Whitmer.
+Members of anti-government paramilitary groups discussed kidnapping Virginia Governor Ralph Northam during a June meeting in Ohio, an FBI agent testified Tuesday during a court hearing for a group of men accused of plotting to kidnap Michigan's governor.
+Special Agent Richard Trask also revealed new details about investigators' use of confidential informants, undercover agents and encrypted communication to arrest and charge six men last week in the plot aimed at Democratic Governor Gretchen Whitmer.

-Tuesday's court hearing was to review investigators' evidence against Adam Fox, Ty Garbin, Kaleb Franks, Daniel Harris and Brandon Caserta and whether they should be detained before trial.
-The men are all Michigan residents.
+Tuesday's hearing was to review investigators' evidence against Adam Fox, Ty Garbin, Kaleb Franks, Daniel Harris and Brandon Caserta and to determine if they should be detained before trial.
+The men are all from Michigan.

 A sixth man, Barry Croft, was being held in Delaware.

-The June meeting was part of the FBI's investigation of various anti-government groups, leading to the months-long case in Michigan relying on confidential sources, undercover agents and clandestine recordings to foil the alleged kidnapping conspiracy.
+The FBI discovered the June 6 meeting in Dublin, Ohio, during an investigation of various anti-government groups, leading to the months-long case in Michigan that relied on confidential sources, undercover agents and clandestine recordings to foil the alleged kidnapping conspiracy.

-Some defendants conducted coordinated surveillance of Whitmer's vacation home in northern Michigan in August and September, according to a criminal complaint.

-It was not immediately clear whether talk of targeting Northam, who is also a Democrat, went beyond the June meeting of anti-government groups in Dublin, Ohio.
-Trask said members of anti-government groups from "four or five" states attended that meeting.
+It was not immediately clear whether talk of targeting Northam, who is also a Democrat, went beyond the June meeting, and nothing from a criminal complaint or from Trask's testimony Tuesday indicated that anyone had been charged with plotting against Northam.
+Trask said members of anti-government groups from "four or five" states attended that meeting, and the complaint noted that Croft and Fox were among the roughly 15 people who were there.

 "They discussed possible targets, taking a sitting governor, specifically issues with the governor of Michigan and Virginia based on the lockdown orders," Trask said.
 He said the people at the meeting were unhappy with the governors' responses to the coronavirus pandemic.